Backbase/backbase-openapi-tools/README.md

 ## 0.1.7
 * Added configurable flag to add HttpServletRequest parameters to codegen'd server stubs.
+* Extract inline examples from the obtained OpenAPI spec and put them under <output-dir>/examples/ as json files.

 ## 0.1.6
 * Added documentation on boat-maven-plugin